-Supraventricular tachycardia (SVT) ablation is a procedure to create scar tissue within the heart in order to block abnormal electrical signals and restore a normal heart rhythm.
+Supraventricular tachycardia (SVT) ablation uses cold or heat energy to create tiny scars in your heart to block abnormal electrical signals and restore a normal heartbeat.

-SVT ablation is used to treat heart rhythm problems that affect the heart's upper chambers and cause an abnormally fast or erratic heartbeat.
+SVT ablation is used to treat heart rhythm problems (arrhythmias) that affect the heart's upper chambers and cause an abnormally fast or erratic heartbeat (supraventricular tachycardia).

 Why it's done